 Scenario planning helps to forecast the cost and benefits of a given selection of product investments.
 Create and assess various scenarios of different product mixes to ensure the products you choose to invest in can achieve your organization’s strategic goals.
-For more information, see Prioritization and Scenario Analysis.
+For more information, see the Prioritization and Scenario Analysis capability.

 Processes and Reports

 Product funding supports the ability to set financial targets (benefits and revenue) for each product.
 A product financial plan is created then baselined to track variances between the forecasted product benefits and revenue and actual costs.
 This capability supports strategic investment planning by allowing In-flight and potential investments to be analyzed against product financial targets.

 |Create and manage product financial targets (benefits and revenue)||Capture the revenue targets and benefits of launching the product against which actual costs can be compared later.
 All appropriate data should be populated in the Financial Planning Detail screen for the product.|